WheezePuppet/anyfeed/README.txt

 | Installation Instructions |
 +---------------------------+

+Prerequisites: you must have a Web-accessible server with a reasonably recent version of Apache, modphp, and MySQL.

 1) Unpack the contents of anyfeed.zip into a new Web-accessible directory (e.g., a subdirectory of /var/www or of some user's public_html directory.)